alrieckert/lazarus/languages/README.txt

 Hint: this is done by <lazarusdir>/localize.sh or <lazarusdir>\localize.bat.

-This will create the file lazaruside.po, which should be translated in all required languages to a lazaruside.xx.po file.
+This will create the file lazaruside.po, which should be translated in all required languages to a lazaruside.xx.po file (it should have UTF-8 encoding).
 For the xx see the gettext unit in the procedure TranslateResourceStrings.

+For example:

-german:           lazaruside.de.po
+German:      lazaruside.de.po
-russian (UTF-8):  lazaruside.ru.po
+Russian:     lazaruside.ru.po
-spanish:          lazaruside.es.po
+Spanish:     lazaruside.es.po
-french:           lazaruside.fr.po
+French:      lazaruside.fr.po
-italian:          lazaruside.it.po
+Italian:     lazaruside.it.po